K2 Expedition

 6

-Pre-midnight departure to cross the Bottleneck before dawn warms the seracs above.
-The 45–50 degree ice couloir leads to a horizontal traverse under the serac field, then sustained steep snow and ice to the summit pyramid.
-From the summit, the full panorama of the Karakoram stretches in every direction.
-The round trip from Camp IV to summit and back to Base Camp takes 18–22 hours.
+Departure before midnight allows the team to cross the Bottleneck before morning warmth destabilises the serac field above.
+The 45–50-degree couloir leads to a horizontal traverse, then steep snow and ice up the summit pyramid.
+The full summit day — Camp IV to the top and back to Base Camp — typically takes 18–22 hours.

 How Difficult is the K2 Expedition?